containerd/containerd/docs/cri/config.md

     #
     # In order to use the decryption feature, additional configurations must be made.
     # The [decryption document](https://github.com/containerd/containerd/blob/main/docs/cri/decryption.md)
-    # provides information of how to set up stream processors and the containerd imgcrypt decoder
+    # provides information on how to set up stream processors and the containerd imgcrypt decoder
     # with the appropriate key models.
     #
     # Additional information: